permafrost-dev/stackup/README.md

     path: '{{ selectTaskWhen(platform() == "windows", "frontend-httpd-windows", "frontend-httpd-linux").Path }}'
 ```

-This example specifies different tasks for each operating system, then defines a `frontend-httpd` task that dynamically selects the correct one:
+This example defines tasks with different commands for each operating system, then defines a `frontend-httpd` task that dynamically selects the correct one:

 ```yaml
 tasks: